ColdFire87/amplify-live-streaming/README.md

 Then merge `.gitignore`, rename react `README.md` to `React--README.md` & move all React app contents to root folder.

+`yarn start` to run the React App (currently streams a hard-coded VOD file from JWPlayer)

 ## Video Setup ##

 ` npm install -g amplify-category-video`